-WAG personnel periodically review their assigned real and personal property accounts.
+WAG personnel annually review their assigned real and personal property accounts.
 These accounts are physically inspected on a one to two-year cycle.
-Certain properties are reviewed annually because past experience shows that changes are occurring continually in the real or personal property at that facility.

 The results of prior year hearings, renditions, and indications of new activity are another source that initiates required field visits.
-Many times during hearings, issues are presented that cause a value adjustment.
+Many times, during hearings, issues are presented that cause a value adjustment.
 Those issues must be field checked to see if these influences will be on-going and warrant permanent value adjustments or are transitory.
 The information will be recorded so the appraiser will be better able to estimate the property value.
 Any new construction or business activity is noted and the information necessary to value the property is recorded.
 Part of the field review includes noting any land characteristics that would affect the land value.
 The district values all land for the properties over which it has responsibility, including those properties assigned to WAG.
 WAG advises the district of any characteristics that would affect the value of the land associated with an assigned facility.